 As no experimental data were provided by the Applicant for the identification of the active substance(s) in feedingstuffs and water, no methods could be evaluated.
-Therefore the CRL is unable to recommend a method for the official control to identify the above mentioned active substance(s) in feedingstuffs or water.
+Therefore the CRL is unable to recommend a method for the official control to identify the active substance(s) of interest (cf. Table 1) in feedingstuffs or water.

-Further testing or validation of the methods to be performed through the consortium of National Reference Laboratories as specified by article 10 (Commission Regulation (EC) No 378/2005) is not considered necessary.
+Further testing or validation of the methods to be performed through the consortium of National Reference Laboratories as specified by Article 10 (Commission Regulation (EC) No 378/2005) is not considered necessary.